Gabri432/Block-notes-app/readme.md

 ## How to use it
 - Use "git clone https://github.com/Gabri432/Block-notes-app.git" to clone the project.
-- Run "go run block_notes.go" to open the application on http://localhost:8081.
-- From there you can go to http://localhost:8081/posts and see the list of your posts.
+- Run "go run block_notes.go" to open the application on http://localhost:8081, where you will see the list of your posts.
-- Once you click on one of them you get redirected to http://localhost:8081/new, where you can create a new post.
+- Go to http://localhost:8081/new or click "Create New Post" to create a new post.
-- You can also go to http://localhost:8081/saved to see all of the posts you created but didn't finish.
+- Go to http://localhost:8081/saved or click "Unfinished Posts" to see all of the posts you created but didn't finish.
+- Go to http://localhost:8081/modify/:id or click "Modify (this post)" to modify a post.
+- Go to http://localhost:8081/delete/:id or click "Delete (this post)" to cancel a post.